idaholab/moose/python/doc/content/python/testers/CSVDiff_tester.md

 - `comparison_file`: Use supplied custom comparison config file.

+- `ignore_columns`: Exclude columns in csv file from csv diff comparison.

+- `custom_columns`: Only perform csv diff comparison on select set of columns in csv file.

 Other test commands & restrictions may be found in the [TestHarness documentation](TestHarness.md).
 An example of a custom comparison file for a `CSVDiff` test is shown below.